level-level/Clarkson-Core/docs/getting-started/index.rst

 Getting started
 ===

-Clarkson Core is a framework which aims to simply WordPress theme development.
+Clarkson Core is a framework which aims to simplify WordPress theme development.
 Clarkson Core will help you in three main ways.

 1. You can use `Twig <https://twig.symfony.com/>`_ to construct your templates.